-The market for healthcare in the U.S. is horrendously obfuscated, meaning that prices are not set by normal forces like supply and demand.
+The market for health care in the U.S. is horrendously obfuscated, meaning that prices are not set by typical forces such as supply and demand.
 Rather, prices are set behind closed doors by federal regulators and insurance providers.
-Americans have seen the cost of their healthcare skyrocket more in the past year than any other time since 1984.
-Adding to consumers woes is the rising cost of obtaining insurance on the exchanges has become almost prohibitive.
+Americans have seen the cost of their health care rise more in the past year than any other time since 1984.
+Adding to consumers’ woes is the rising cost of obtaining insurance on the exchanges has become almost prohibitive.
 (RELATED: This Key Government Mandate Is Driving Up The Cost Of Healthcare In America)

-Florida attorney and former hospital president, Steven I. Weissman, sent President-elect Donald Trump a petition to end predatory pricing in the healthcare industry.
+Florida attorney and former hospital president Steven I. Weissman sent Trump a petition to end predatory pricing in the health care industry.
 The petition, signed by more than 104,000 Americans, was delivered Wednesday evening to Trump Tower in New York City.
-It is the first petition of its kind, and the first one the president-elect has received regarding healthcare.
+It is the first petition of its kind, and the first one the president-elect has received regarding health care.

-What Weissman claims is an accurate depiction of what is going on under the noses of consumers, and it can actually be corroborated.
-Take the cost of sending a simple blood test to a laboratory for analysis.
-The cost of that one blood test can range from $10 to $400 at the same lab.
+What Weissman claims can be corroborated.
+Take the cost of sending a simple blood test to a laboratory for analysis: The cost of that one blood test can range from $10 to $400 at the same lab.
 The differing rates for the same blood tests causes the system to waste an enormous amount of money.
 For instance, Medicare paid $910 million more than it would have had it paid the rates of state Medicare plans and private insurers in 2011, according to a 2013 report by the Department of Health and Human Services’ Office of Inspector General.

 There are even more dramatic examples.
 Say a patient is presented to an emergency department with chest pain, a condition that could prove serious as it is an early sign of an impending heart attack.
 The bill incurred by the patient for hospitalization for chest pain can range from $3,000 to $25,000, or more.

-Even if a patient actively sought prices for a given healthcare service, they would have no means of obtaining accurate, valid information.
+Even if a patient actively sought prices for a given health care service, they would have no means of obtaining valid, accurate information.

 Weissman thinks Obamacare needs to be repealed and replaced in order to help fix the problem of rising costs, but in conjunction with legitimate pricing measures.

 Pricing occurs through insurance providers.
 Patients purchase a health insurance plan, either on the Obamacare exchanges or through a private company, and then enter into a network of hospitals and physicians that are covered in their package.
-Patients can find out what physicians might charge within their network, but is the extent to which there is any price transparency in the healthcare market.
+Patients can find out what physicians might charge within their network, but that is the extent to which there is any price transparency in the health care market.

 “If my neighbor’s paying half as much, I’m not entitled to know that,” Weissman explains.
 “Eliminating networks would be such an unbelievable improvement.”